OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 The temple servants:

-the descendants of Ziha, Hasupha, Tabbaoth,
+the line of Ziha, Hasupha, Tabbaoth,

 ## Nehemiah 7:47